 PROFESSIONAL INDIANMEAL MOTH CONTROL- NASSAU COUNTY, NEW YORK

-THE ANATOMY OF A INDIANMEAL MOTH
+THE ANATOMY OF AN INDIANMEAL MOTH

 Indianmeal moths have a pair of forewings that serve to protect their hindwings.
 Scales cover the wings of moths.